-Jamie Coates talks about the home buying process for first timers
+Jamie Coates talks about the home buying process for First Time Buyers:

-No matter how long I stay in this job I do not think the thrill of telling first time buyers that they have completed on their purchase and are now homeowners will ever get old.
-I’ve had people scream in excitement, go silent with shock (yes, you do have to be a grown up now) and cry with happiness, and each time I hear the emotion and excitement in a client’s voice it makes me smile, no matter what kind of day I am having.
+No matter how long I stay in this job I do not think the thrill of telling first-time buyers that they have completed their purchase and are now homeowners will ever get old.
+I’ve had people scream in excitement, go silent with shock (yes, you do have to be a grown-up now) and cry with happiness, and each time I hear the emotion and excitement in a client’s voice it makes me smile, no matter what kind of day I am having.

-The most common words I hear from first time buyers is this: “Sorry, I know it is probably obvious but can I ask…..”.
-No client, whether you are a first time buyer or are buying your 100th property, ever has to apologise for asking a question.
-If I could give one key piece of advice to first time buyers (actually all buyers and sellers), it is this: no question is stupid and you do not have to apologise for asking your solicitor something, it is what we’re here for.
+The most common words I hear from first-time buyers are this: “Sorry, I know it is probably obvious but can I ask…..”.
+No client, whether you are a first-time buyer or are buying your 100th property, ever has to apologise for asking a question.
+If I could give one key piece of advice to first-time buyers (actually all buyers and sellers), it is this: no question is stupid and you do not have to apologise for asking your solicitor something, it is what we’re here for.
 The key part of this job, in my opinion, is to ensure that you understand exactly what you are buying and what that entails for the future as a homeowner.
 I would have failed in my role if a client had questions about the property or process and did not feel they could ask me about it.
 If everyone knew all there was to know about the conveyancing process and property law then there would be no need for us, and I like this job!

 A few key things to remember when buying a house are:

 - View as many properties as possible and do not rush – if a property does not feel right then it is probably not for you.

 - Expect the unexpected – it is likely that something may come up in either the survey or the legal documents that you were not expecting such as the length of the lease term or the condition of the building.